rinusser/chiASM/README.md

 # Tests

-Contains .phpt tests.
-Execute them in your PHP sources root by either running the entire test suite (`make test`, this will take a while), or just running this extension's tests:

-    $ make test TESTS=ext/chiasm
+This extension contains .phpt tests.
+How to execute them depends on whether you built a shared or static extension, see Installation above.

 All tests should pass.